mulka/ploverwiki/Supported-Hardware.md

 # Keyboards

-Plover is best used with a keyboard supporting N-Key Rollover (NKRO).
+If you don't have a steno machine, Plover is best used with a keyboard supporting N-Key Rollover (NKRO).

 ## What's NKRO?